-The imprimatur Catholic Encyclopedia notes that the New Testament was collected under the oversight of the Apostles in the 1st century.
+The imprimatur Catholic Encyclopedia notes that the New Testament was collected under the oversight of the Apostles in the first century.
 Quotes will be presented below.
-The true Church is reflected in these Apostolic Scriptures.
-Only the honest readers of the Christian Scriptures can identify the true Church, They will see the Church’s reliance on Christ in Apostolic teaching.
-Therefore, the Church of Christ is recognized by the headship of Christ, local autonomous church government, believer’s baptism by burial, veneration of only Deity, and true worship in spirit and truth.
+The true Church is reflected in these apostolic Scriptures.
+Only the honest readers of the Christian Scriptures can identify the true church, They will see the church’s reliance on Christ in Apostolic teaching.
+Therefore, the church of Christ is recognized by the headship of Christ, local autonomous church government, believer’s baptism by burial, veneration of only Deity, and true worship in spirit and truth.

-About the infallibility of the New Testament writings in the 1st century, the Roman Catholic Church states,
+About the infallibility of the New Testament writings in the first century, the Roman Catholic church states,

 “They are sacred and canonical ‘because, having been written by inspiration of the Holy Ghost, that have God for their author, and as such have been handed down to the Church’.
 The inerrancy of the Bible follows as a consequence of this Divine authorship.
 Wherever the sacred writer makes a statement as his own, that statement is the word of God and infallibly true, whatever be the subject-matter of the statement’ It will be seen, therefore, that though the inspiration of any writer and the sacred character of his work be antecedent to its recognition by the Church yet we are dependent upon the Church for our knowledge of the existence of this inspiration.
 She is the appointed witness and guardian of revelation.
 From her alone we know what books belong to the Bible” (Gigot, F. (1907).
 The Bible.
 In The Catholic Encyclopedia.
 New York: Robert Appleton Company.
 Retrieved February 15, 2012 from New Advent: http://www.newadvent.org/cathen/02543a.htm).

 Regarding the authoritative oversight of the Apostles, the Roman Catholic hierarchy teaches,